-For so many of us today, what we need most is hope.
+More than ever, for so many of us today, what we need most is hope.
 The uncertainty in the world, the economy, and our families can make us confused and worried.
 The good news of the gospel is that hope has come in the person of Jesus Christ.
-Jesus did not avoid the difficulties and problems of the world – rather He faced them head on.
+Jesus did not avoid the difficulties and problems of the world – rather He faced them directly.
 As the Son of God, Jesus came and dwelt among men, suffering for sinners.
 He was beaten, mocked, and ultimately killed – not for anything He had done, but instead to pay the price of sin for others (1 Peter 2:21-25).
 He was in the grave for three days, but death could not hold Him (Acts 2:24).

 The empty tomb is God’s declaration of Jesus’ victory over sin and death: “it is finished!”
 We can know that we are forgiven because we believe in the One who "was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord" (Romans 1:4).